 On the flip side are mothers who are ministering full time within the church as they raise their children.
 I am one of these women.
 More than once I have caught wind of backdoor conversations that I, as a wife and a mother, do “too much.”
 That between working a full-time ministry job and of course being a full-time mom, I must be spreading myself too thin.
-It is not uncommon for me to be asked how I could possibly do it all or at least do it all well (which I don’t.
+It’s not uncommon for me to be asked how I could possibly do it all or at least do it all well, which quite frankly, I don’t.

-The struggle to understand where we fit in the church as mothers is not just something I am watching others endure, it’s something that I am experiencing every moment of every day.
+The struggle to understand where we fit in the church as mothers is not just something I am watching others endure, it’s something that I’m experiencing every moment of every day.
 While there are a million different scenarios of how this struggle looks in our different lives, there are some general guidelines that can be helpful when considering what you, as a mom, should be doing for ministry.

 Realize that parenting and ministry should not be separate.

 I fully understand that my children only have one mother, and that’s me.
 It is my job to anticipate their needs and help them grow into mature adults.
-That is why there is hands down absolutely nothing else in this world I want my girls to know more than the fact that I love Jesus and that their parents desire to give their lives for Him.
-But the way they know that is by watching us actually DO that.
+That’s why there’s hands-down absolutely nothing else in this world I want my girls to know more than the fact that I love Jesus and their parents desire to give their lives for him.
+But the way they know that is by watching us actually do that.
 They see us hanging out, having parties, teaching Bible studies, counseling and opening our tiny home to whoever needs the couch.
 They know the women I am counseling.
 Their babysitters are my students.
 Their favorite people on the playground are people I’m trying to help know Jesus more.
-A great benefit of this is that people I am seeking to minister to get to see me be “Mom” too.
+The people I am seeking to love see me be “Mom” too.
 They see me get angry, they see me cuddle, they see me wipe rear ends, and they see me repent.
 They see me make dinner, they see me discipline, they see me pray for my children.
 I can promise you that those whom God has placed in my life for ministry are impacted 100 times more through watching me fail and repent, succeed and rejoice (all the while teaching or counseling them!) than if we just sit together for 2 hours a week.

-The mixture of parenting and ministry however, is not simply a free for all.
+The mixture of parenting and ministry, however, is not simply a free for all.
 Rather, a balance is sought that includes protection for my children and also, seeking what is best for the needs of the disciple.
 Is it helpful for someone to spend time with me and my husband to see a Christian marriage?
 Yes!
-And this is not because we have it all together.
+But not because we have it all together.
 Just yesterday a student sat with my husband and I as we had an argument.
 The argument got so involved that we even needed to go have a private conversation.
 Then we came back with her, explained that we had repented, forgiven and reconciled.
 She saw us love each other.

 Is it more helpful to make sure I have alone time with a woman instead of a group?
 Should a specific woman be connected with another specific woman with similar needs?
 Are there two women who should read the same book?
 Does this dear friend need to spend time taking my kid to get ice cream because she’ll see the joy of small things in life?
 We are called to speak truth in love and part of that is being willing to help the people around us engage in the real life around them.
 We could call this “living truth in love.”
 After all, actions speak louder than words, right?

 Your ministry is really about how you live your life.

-One of the most selfless things you can do in ministry to those in the church is to let someone be a part of your actual family.
+One of the most selfless things you can do is to let someone be a part of your actual family.
 No one is going to argue that boundaries are a healthy thing.
 But I’m fairly certain Jesus may argue about where some of us in our contemporary Western culture think boundaries should be drawn.
 Jesus didn’t teach the disciples over one hour of coffee a week.
 Jesus taught his disciples by living life with them, by teaching them endlessly in multiple ways and in many different scenarios.
 He didn’t spend his time in this world seeking his own comfort and just waiting for his suffering on earth to be over.
-But he intentionally engaged in living other-centered life with the people he was seeking to love and teach.
+But he intentionally engaged in living an others-centered life with the people he was seeking to love and teach.
 I would venture to say that how we use our private time is quite indicative of how well our ministry time is going.